 Here were our top 10 things we visited!

 The Isle of Skye

 The Isle of Skye has to take the top spot since we spent the majority of our trip there.
 Two whole weeks exploring this rugged island and we even tied the knot whilst we were there…..
 We went full Braveheart at our wedding!

 The Isle of Skye is situated off the West Coast of Scotland and is connected to the mainland by a bridge.
 It is a fairly small island but its beauty packs a punch. from the magical Fairy Pools to the totally underrated Quiraing.

 To read all about our top things to see on the isle of Skye click here

 In very close second place… almost joint first, it has to be the majestic and dramatic Glencoe!
 It is simply breathtaking!
 Towering green mountains, glistening lakes and deer wandering around just itching to make friends with you, this place is nothing short of a dream.

-Have you ever seen that island on one of the recent Jurassic Park films?
-It Is literally like that.....
+Have you ever seen that island in one of the recent Jurassic Park films?
+It Is literally like that…..
 Insane!